 To join in, please contact email@example.com

 Volunteers meet most Tuesdays and the 4th Saturday of the month between March and October.
-We work for 2 hours between 10am and 12 noon with a coffee break except when the weather is against us.
+We work for 2 hours between 10am and 12 noon, except when the weather is against us, with a coffee break at 11am.
 When there is extra maintenance to do or plants to plant we add some extra days.
-For the last 7 years the gates to the walled garden have been open from late July to late October.
-The first Tuesday work-day will be Tuesday 13th March when we will be pruning the Hydrangea paniculata cultivars.
+For the last 8 years the gates to the walled garden have been open from late July to late October.
+The first Tuesday work-day will be Tuesday 26th February when we will be pruning the Hydrangea paniculata cultivars.
 For a full list of dates and tasks, email us through our contact page.

 The Open Day has been arranged for Sunday, 4th August 2019.
 We’ll be there to answer questions between 10.30am and 3pm with conducted tours at 11am and 2pm.
 No need to book.
 Meet at the Terrace Cafe.